What is a swap?

-What assets are available for trading?
+What assets are available to swap?

 Our in-app DEX does not support: